 Despite careful management, cardiovascular complications and management issues will develop in patients with severe renal disease.
 The onset of CHF and pulmonary edema may indicate the need for dialysis.
 Hypertension may escalate, and increasingly higher doses of both diuretics and antihypertensive medications are often necessary.
-However, at this stage, ACE inhibitors and ARBs may not be tolerated, and if hyperkalemia is present, these drugs should probably be discontinued.
+The evidence for stopping ACE inhibitors or ARBs at times of high risk for acute kidney injury is not clear and the decision should be individualized based on considerations such as the patient's hemodynamic status.
+For patients with progressive CKD, the evidence indicates that ACE inhibitors or ARB should be continued until kidney replacement therapy is commenced [31].
 The addition of sodium polystyrene can allow for continued use of these drugs, but its use may be contraindicated for hypertensive patients.
 Hypertension is often volume dependent, and increasing doses of diuretics may be needed.
 It is important to consider the patient's weight, serum BUN, serum creatinine, and clinical presentation when monitoring diuretic therapy; removing too much volume can easily trigger prerenal AKI.
 Furthermore, due to decreased kidney metabolism, the half-life of furosemide rises dramatically and ototoxicity can become an issue.